Data & Privacy

 - advising on the competitive impact of aggregating merger parties' data assets when engaging with competition merger clearance processes;

-- helping to map the data flows, uplift processes and policies, explain how consents have been obtained and regulations have been addressed, and undertake reviews of third party arrangements; and
+- helping to map the data flows, uplift processes and policies, explain how consents have been obtained and regulations have been addressed, and undertaking reviews of third party arrangements; and

 - assisting with any disclosures to bidders.